-- A. Securities Lending Transactions The College deposits certain funds with the State Treasurer's Cash and Investment Pool, which participates in securities lending activities.
-In prior years it was the State's policy to allocate the risk associated with these transactions to each component unit.
-For the year ending June 30, 2001, the State changed its policy, as a result of discussion with the GASB technical staff, to report the associated risk as part of the State of North Carolina's fiduciary funds rather than to allocate the risk to component units.
-The effect of this change removes from the College issued financial statements the assets and liabilities associated with the State Treasurer's security lending program.
-This change does not affect the College's beginning fund equities. - B. Governmental Accounting Standard Board, Statement #33, Accounting and Financial Reporting for Nonexchange Transactions Effective July 1, 2000, the College implemented the new accounting and reporting standards required in GASB #33.
+Effective July 1, 2000, the College implemented the new accounting and reporting standards required in GASB #33.
 This standard provides accounting rules over non-exchange transactions and changes the College's standards for the recognition of revenues and the reporting of funds received but not earned in the College's restricted fund.
 In prior years, the College reported funds received but not expended in its restricted fund as an addition to fund equity.
 Based on this new standard, revenues are recognized when earned and when the resource provider's conditions have been satisfied.
-Amounts received not meeting the recognition requirements are now reported as deferred revenue. addition, the new standard requires promises to give (pledges) that are expected to be collected and available for expenditure, and that are verifiable and measurable, be recorded as a receivable and revenue, upon satisfying the resource provider's conditions.
+Amounts received not meeting the recognition requirements are now reported as deferred revenue.
+In addition, the new standard requires promises to give (pledges) that are expected to be collected and available for expenditure, and that are verifiable and measurable, be recorded as a receivable and revenue, upon satisfying the resource provider's conditions.
 Prior to this year, pledges were not recorded as a receivable unless there was a legally enforceable right.
-The effect of implementing this standard had no material effect on the beginning unrestricted general and restricted fund balances nor did it impact deferred revenue.
+There was no effect on fund balances due to implementing this standard.